Distribution of mixed character sums and extremal problems for Littlewood polynomials: Abstract

 \section{Abstract}

 We prove distributional results for mixed character sums for fixed $\theta\in [0,1]$ and random character $\chi \mod q$, as well as for a fixed character $\chi$ and randomly sampled $\theta\in [0,1].$ We present various applications of our results.
-For example, we construct Littlewood polynomials with large Mahler measure, thus establishing a new record in the Mahler problem (1963).
+For example, we construct Littlewood polynomials with large Mahler measure and $L_1$ norm, thus establishing new records in the Mahler and Newman problems.
 We also show that $L_{2k}$ norms of well-known Turyn polynomials are asymptotically minimized at the shift $\alpha=1/4,$ proving a conjecture of G\"unther and Schmidt.
 An important ingredient in our work is a general way of dealing with ``log-integrability" problems.